chainbound/bolt/testnets/holesky/README.md

 [MEV-Boost](https://boost.flashbots.net/) on the same machine then you can avoid the restart by following this steps when starting the Bolt sidecar:

-1. Set the `--constraints-proxy-port` flag or the `BOLT_SIDECAR_BUILDER_PROXY_PORT` environment variable to the port previously occupied by MEV-Boost.
+1. Set the `--constraints-proxy-port` flag (the `constraints_proxy_port` option in the TOML file) to the port previously occupied by MEV-Boost.
 2. Build the Bolt MEV-Boost fork binary or pull the Docker image and start it using another port
-3. Set the `--constraints-url` flag or the `BOLT_SIDECAR_CONSTRAINTS_URL` to point to the Bolt MEV-Boost instance.
+3. Set the `--constraints-api-url` flag (or the `constraints_api_url` in the TOML file) to point to the Bolt MEV-Boost instance.